djpkvf/Team-4-Software-Engineering-Trip/README.md

 <img src="https://github.com/djpkvf/Team-4-Software-Engineering-Trip/blob/features/lodgingPlan/rentalHouse.jpg" width="360" height="270">

 To save money and have a cozy experience, we will be staying at an affordable "mid-century" AirBnB house in Pasadena for 4 nights at $104/night.
-It it conveniently located near Disneyland, Laguna Beach and other desirable California destinations.
+It it conveniently located near Disneyland, Laguna Beach and our other favorite Los Angeles destinations.
 With 4 beds, only one team member will have to sleep on the sofa!

 It is suggested that team members program a psuedo-random number generator to fairly decide who gets to sleep on the sofa.